10 min

 by Google

-We live in an age that forces us to compare ourselves, where every day we see brilliant children, groundbreaking discoveries or inventions, and we then ask ourselves what we can contribute.
+We live in an era that forces us to compare ourselves, where every day we see brilliant children, groundbreaking discoveries or inventions, and then we ask ourselves what we can contribute.
 Do we have anything at all?
 Are we important to this world?
-Such thoughts are of interest to many young people, and this is also why Ipčko, an innovative hotline for young people, was created.
-Selassie, who has been working with Ipček for a long time, also decided to spread awareness about mental health.
-In addition to various campaigns, they created a very pleasant stream where they introduced Ipčko from the comfort of the couch and played Crash and talked about mental health among young people.
+Such thoughts weigh heavily on many young people, which is why Ipčko, an innovative helpline for young people, was created.
+Selassie, who has been working with Ipčko for a long time, also decided to spread awareness about mental health.
+In addition to various campaigns, they created a very enjoyable stream where, from the comfort of the couch and while playing Crash, they introduced Ipčko and talked about the topic of mental health in young people.
 We saw this live stream and bring you answers to important questions that were asked during the stream along with a short interview with Sláž.

-Questions from the livestream answered by Marek and Zuzka from Ipček:
+Questions from the livestream answered by Marek and Zuzka from Ipčko:

 What is Ipčko?

-Ipčko is an organization where 127 psychologists work, and which tries to help young people in situations where they feel lonely, angry or disappointed.
-Simply when something bothers them, they can come through chat, e-mail, video or phone and connect anonymously with experts who are here for them 24/7.
-It's like a modern and innovative hotline where hundreds of young people come every day.
+Ipčko is an organization where 127 psychologists work, and which tries to help young people in situations when they feel lonely, angry or disappointed.
+Simply, when something is bothering them, they can come via chat, email, video or phone and anonymously connect with experts who are here for them nonstop 24/7.
+It is like a modern and innovative hotline, where hundreds of young people come every day.

 What is Machovisko?

-Machovisko is a cafe created by Ipčko, where young people can come to play calceto, playko or have a kofola and talk to experts when something is bothering them.
-You won't meet a bartender or a waiter in Machovisk, a psychologist will serve you a drink there, because all the staff are psychologists who are ready to attend to visitors.
-In addition to the fact that young people can play games in Machovisk, there is a room called Kčko prepared for those of them who need to talk privately with an expert.
-Apart from Bratislava, Kčko is also located in Nitra and Banská Bystrica.
+Machovisko is a café created by Ipčko, where young people can come to play calceto, playko or have a kofola and talk to experts when something is bothering them.
+In Machovisko, you will not meet a bartender or waiter, a psychologist will pour you a kofola there, because all the staff are psychologists who are ready to take care of visitors.
+In addition to the fact that young people in Machovisko can play games, there is a room called Kčko for those of them who need to talk privately with an expert.
+Kčko is located in Nitra and Banská Bystrica in addition to Bratislava.

 …